Altoros/eyes-recognizer/README.md

 * Naviate to Bluemix Catalog and create Visual Recognition service: https://console.ng.bluemix.net/catalog/services/visual-recognition/
 * Open the *Service Credentials* tab and click on *View Credentials*.
 Copy the contents, we will need them later
 * Open the `chat-bot-api` directory in your favourite code editor
-* Create `.env` file using contents from sample file nearby
+* Create `./eyes-recognizer-api/.env` file using contents from sample file nearby
 * Replace contents of `RECOGNITION_API_URL`, `API_KEY` variables with values collected on previous steps
 * Download archives with training images https://drive.google.com/drive/folders/0B09oCGkIGumzbUszMnNCei1KdWM?usp=sharing
 * Pause for the discussion on classifiers.
-Copy files to `./src/tasks`.
+Copy files to `./eyes-recognizer-api/src/tasks`.
 Train the Watson to recognize the eyes: `npm run train`.
 * Run the development server with `npm run dev`
 * Pause for the discussion on configuration.
-Observe the contents of `./src/config.js`.
+Observe the contents of `./eyes-recognizer-api/src/config.js`.
 * Pause for the discussion on build artifacts.
 Create a build artifact for deployment with `npm run build`.
-Observe the contents of `./dist` directory
+Observe the contents of `./eyes-recognizer-api/dist` directory
-* Create a `./manifest.yml` file:
+* Create a `./eyes-recognizer-api/manifest.yml` file:
 ```
 applications:
 - name: eyes-recognizer-api